-- (9) If a section is not applicable, indicate "N/A" so that there is a clear indication to HUD (do not leave the section blank). - (10) No more than one page of text may be placed on one sheet of paper; i.e., you may not shrink pages to get two or more on a page.
-Shrunken pages, or pages where a minimized/reduced font are used, will be counted as multiple pages. - (11) Do not use endnotes or footnotes. - (12) Do not format your narrative in columns.
-Pages with text in columns will be counted as two pages. - (13) Any tables included in the narrative exhibits of the application must also be double spaced or they will be counted twice (i.e., if the table is single-spaced on one page, it will count against the page limit as two pages). - b.
+- (3) Narrative pages must be numbered.
+HUD recommends that applicants consecutively number the pages of the attachments section to ensure proper assembly of their application. - (4) Any pages marked as sub-pages (e.g., with numbers and letters such as 75A, 75B, 75C), will be treated as separate pages. - (5) If a section is not applicable, indicate "N/A" so that there is a clear indication to HUD (do not leave the section blank). - (6) No more than one page of text may be placed on one sheet of paper; i.e., you may not shrink pages to get two or more on a page.
+Shrunken pages, or pages where a minimized/reduced font are used, will be counted as multiple pages. - (7) Do not use endnotes or footnotes. - (8) Do not format your narrative in columns.
+Pages with text in columns will be counted as two pages. - (9) Any tables included in the narrative exhibits of the application must also be double spaced or they will be counted twice (i.e., if the table is single-spaced on one page, it will count against the page limit as two pages). - b.
+Format and Title Instructions.
+Each narrative exhibit and attachment should be uploaded as its own separate file, with a title page based on the organization instruction in the section above.
+Do NOT upload application that has multiple exhibits or attachments in the same file.
+HUD will use title pages as tabs when it downloads the application.
+Each title page should only contain the name of the narrative exhibit or attachment (e.g., "Exhibit A Executive Summary") and the name of the Lead Applicant.
+WARNING: The file name should be fewer than 50 characters and not include spaces or special characters.
+Also, please note that Grants.gov is a system used by the entire Federal government and its structure does not necessarily reflect the Choice Neighborhoods NOFO (i.e. its attachment 1 does not explicitly mean the Choice Neighborhoods Attachment 1).
+Applicants should zip together the multiple attachment files (in one or more zip files, depending on the size) they have prepared in accordance with this NOFO and plug them into the slots provided by Grants.gov. - c.
 Application Page Count.
 HUD will only consider the information on any pages in excess of the limits for the purposes of reviewing for compliance with the Threshold Requirements.
 HUD will not consider the information on any excess pages for scoring. - (1) Narrative Exhibits.
 Each Choice Neighborhoods application must contain no more than 110 pages of narrative exhibits. - (2) Attachments.
 Each Choice Neighborhoods application must contain no more than 120 pages of attachments. - (3) Exceptions to Page Limits.
 The documents listed below constitute the only exceptions and are not counted in the page limits listed above.
-Extraneous information not required by the NOFA that is provided in these attachments will be counted toward the page limit: - (a) Additional pages submitted at the request of HUD in response to a technical deficiency. - (b) Documentation required for the Key Eligibility Criteria (Attachments 5, 6, and 7). - (c) Maps of the city and neighborhood (Attachment 19). - (d) Leverage documentation (Attachments 38-41). - (e) Previous Participation Certification (Attachment 45) - (f) Housing Choice Voucher Application (Attachment 47). - (g) Standard Forms (Attachment 48). - (g) Blank/extra pages generated as part of standard forms. - (h) Tabs/title pages that are blank or display only a title/header/"n/a" indication.
+Extraneous information not required by the NOFO that is provided in these attachments will be counted toward the page limit: - (a) Additional pages submitted at the request of HUD in response to a technical deficiency. - (b) Documentation required for the Key Eligibility Criteria (Attachments 5, 6, and 7).

+- (c) Maps of the city and neighborhood (Attachment 19). - (d) EPA Brownfields grant documentation (Attachment 31) - (e) Leverage documentation (Attachments 39-42). - (f) Previous Participation Certification (Attachment 46) - (g) Standard Forms (Attachment 48). - (h) Blank/extra pages generated as part of standard forms. - (i) Tabs/title pages that are blank or display only a title/header/"n/a" indication.